-WAFFLEMAT REPAIRS FOUNDATIONS IN 20 BUILDINGS
+WAFFLEMAT FOUNDATION SYSTEM USED FOR FOUNDATION REPAIRS IN 20 BUILDINGS

 Hickam AFB on the Island of Oahu is currently HQ for the US Pacific Air Force, and houses the 15th Airlift Wing, Hawaii Air National Guard’s 154 Wing, as well as the 515 Air Mobility Command.
 Built during the 1930’s, many of the homes and buildings located on base have experienced significant foundation settlement over the years (as much as 7 inches), and today approximately 450 of them are in need of some level of renovation.